cpaxton/costar_stack/Readme.md

 rosrun predicator_core core.py
 ```

 Once the core is up and running, you can launch different modules to produce predicates.
 Keep in mind that for our purposes, predicates are always true statements about the world.

+It may be best to build custom launch files for the different predicator modules instead of launching with `rosrun` since each module needs to be carefully configured.

 ### Instructor Support